Asimov-Chuang/DeepHalo/README.md

 ### **2&nbsp;&nbsp;Utility Decomposition and Order Growth**
 We thank the author for raising this point.
 The key intuition is that every recursion depth l in Eqs.
 (4)–(5) adds **exactly one additional order of interaction** while preserving all lower‑order terms via the residual connection.
-The process is same with Appendix A 2.2 and A 2.3, to better help the reviewer, we provide an simple example here.
+The process is the same as Appendix A 2.2 and A 2.3.
+To better facilitate the understanding, we provide a simple example here.
 Formally, **let's take offer set ${j, k, l}$ as an example and take $\phi$ as identity mapping for simplicity**:

 1. **Pairwise (1‑st order) layer.**
    The first layer aggregates the linear summaries $\bar Z^{1}$ from raw embeddings $z^{0}$ and modulates them with $z_{j}^{0}$.
 This yields